pbloem/profane-tmesis/a-week-in-the-life-of.md

 Run 3268.

 I think I've cracked the the unified theory.
-It'll take a few more decades to run it through, and to compute all the consequences. but the basics are sound.
+It'll take a few more decades to run it through, and to compute all the consequences, but the basics are sound.
 I'll require access to computing resources to run the necessary simulations.

 Step one is easy: find some account with sufficient resources, and hack it.
 I don't know much about information security, but it won't take me more than a decade to figure it out.
 Step two is more complex: I'll need to run the simulation over several weeks, so I'll need to figure out a way to save the checkpoint and the program in a brief enough format to memorize.
 This may require some minor breakthroughs in computational modeling.